sampoorna/Kaggle-Contest---Titanic/README.md

    - Incorporating grid search to find the best C and gamma
      - The best gamma is consistently 0.001
      - The best C is in the range of 10^3 but varies from 300-500
+     - Chosen C = 560 based on best performance on Kaggle